logica-web/logica-web.github.io/docs/usrguide-basic/query-engine.md

 ---
 outline: deep
 ---
-# Execution on SQL engines
+# Query Engines

-Logica is native to SQL ecosystem, it is designed to compile to SQL and run on data that customer already has in their database.
-As of May 2024 Logica runs on BigQuery, SQLite and PostgreSQL.
-In this guide we will be using SQLite.
-It is a highly efficient free database that is onmipresent and in particular is part of Python standard library.
+Logica is native to the SQL ecosystem; it is designed to compile to SQL and run on data that customers already have in their databases.
+As of January 2025, Logica runs on DuckDB, Google BigQuery, SQLite, and PostgreSQL.
+In this guide, we will be using SQLite, a highly efficient, free database that is omnipresent and part of the Python standard library.

-To specify that you would like to run your Logica program in SQLite include line `@Engine("sqlite");` in your program.
-For example you could write.
+To specify that you would like to run your Logica program in SQLite, include the line `@Engine("sqlite");` in your program.
+For example, you could write the following into file `socrates.l` :

 ```
 @Engine("sqlite");